Howard-less Magic stung by Hornets in Mexico City

 The Magic, in their first game since trading six-time All-Star Howard to the Los Angeles Lakers as part of a blockbuster 12-player trade in August, failed to get more than 13 points from any of their five starters.

-Treating Mexican sports fans to the sights and sounds of the National Basketball Association (NBA), the Hornets' Brian Roberts led the way with a game-high 17 points.
+Treating 18,133 sports fans to the sights and sounds of the National Basketball Association, the Hornets' Brian Roberts led the way with a game-high 17 points.

 The Magic were led by E'Twaun Moore, who came off the bench to score 16 points, while local boy and starting center Gustavo Ayon added 12 points in the loss.

-The game also signaled the start of a new era for the Magic since they parted ways with former first-overall draft pick Howard, the team's top scorer and rebounder for each of the last six seasons.
+The game signaled the start of a new era for the Magic since they parted ways with former first-overall draft pick Howard, the team's top scorer and rebounder for the last six seasons.